geminiplanetimager/gpi_pipeline/documentation/ifs/steps/destriping_and_microphonics.rst

 ---------------------------------------

 Beyond the standard Gaussian readnoise, the GPI detector is subject to 3 types of noise, each of which are referred to here as *horizontal striping*, *vertical striping*, and *microphonic noise*.
 All three of these patterns are easily identifiable in a standard 1.5 second dark frame, shown in figure below.
+Each of the noise types are caused by different physical phenomena.

 .. figure:: raw_dark_mod.png
         :width: 350pt